-- September 21, 2017, “Lobbying in Canada”, CBABC Charities and Not-for-Profit Subsection, Speaker
+- September 21, 2017, “Lobbying in Canada: What charities and non-profits need to know”, CBABC Charities and Not-for-Profits Subsection, Speaker

 - October 25, 2016, “Welcome to the Societies Act”,Association of Law Libraries, Speaker

 - October 14, 2016, “What is it to work?
 Work without a permit in Canada”, CLEBC, Speaker

-- April 27, 2016, “From scratches and scraps to sunken ships: Understanding loss and damage to marine property”,Marine Insurance Association of BC, Speaker
+- April 27, 2016, “From scratches and scrapes to sunken ships: Understanding loss and damage to marine property”,Marine Insurance Association of BC, Speaker

-- January 21, 2016, Canadian Bar Association Charities and Not-for-Profit Subsection Meeting, Speaker
+- January 21, 2016, “Volunteers and the Law”, Canadian Bar Association Charities and Not-for-Profit Subsection Meeting,Law Moderator

 On A Personal Note